 - Thaw and peel the shrimp if they have shells on them.
 I get the small shrimp that are already peeled and deveined for this recipe.

 - Peel garlic cloves.
 Cut cherry tomatoes in half.
 Grate parmesan cheese.
 Slice mini peppers into rounds or slice bell pepper into strips.
 Cut the onion into strips and cut the strips in half or in thirds.
 Zest and juice the lemon.1 large lemon, 1 bulb garlic, 1 cup cherry tomatoes, ½ large sweet onion, 6 mini sweet peppers

 Setting up the Ninja Speedi

 - Place the inner pot into the NInja Speedi.
-Pour in the vegetable broth.
+Pour in the vegetable broth and lemon juice.
 Add the garlic coves and butter.2 cups Vegetable Broth, 2 Tablespoons butter, 1 bulb garlic

 - Just before you are ready to start cooking, add in the orzo and stir it so it is under the liquid.1 cup uncooked orzo pasta